ChenYangyao/hipp/README.md

 description: Under Development
 ---

-# HIPParcos - HIgh Performance computation Package for cosmological simulations
+# HIPParcos - A C++ HIgh Performance scientific computation Package

+HIPParcos (HIPP) is a C++ pacakge for scientific computation.
+It provides high-level OOP APIs for basic libraries, such as MPI, HDF5, SIMD, GSL.
+Enhanced features developed bsed on the basic libraries are also provided, such as the master-slave models and locks which are not standard part of MPI but very useful in some cases.

 ## What can you find in HIPParcos?

 ### MPI Interface
-OOP library for the Message Passing Interface (MPI) with enhanced tools (e.g., slave-master model, mutex).
+OOP interface for the Message Passing Interface (MPI) with enhanced tools (e.g., slave-master model, mutex).
 Examples include

 `MPI environment initializtion`: with OOP feature 'RAII' (resource Acquisition Is Initialization), initialize MPI environment by define an 'Environment' object.
 No need for calling 'MPI_Finalize' because it is automatically called